 He started as a paperboy in 1999, perhaps subconsciously influenced by the video game of the same title… His skill improved with practice (both at video games and real life), and his love for games saw him move into the field of IT.
 He then moved through a range of technical positions, with a brief dalliance in software development.
 Since then, Ross has spent numerous years in strategic management for a multitude of multinational software companies.
-He is also an alleged advocate of alliteration and grammar.

 Ross has a particular passion for data privacy, having been a victim of identity theft and seeing first hand the impact of data breaches on both individuals and organisations.
 He aims to help organisations manage their data effectively, avoiding the pitfalls they may not be aware of.